gchure/phd/docs/src/chapter_06/section_11_applications.md

 In this section, we discuss how the theoretical framework presented in this work is sufficiently general to include a variety of regulatory architectures outside of simple repression by LacI.
-We begin by noting that the exact same formula for fold-change given in can also describe corepression.
+We begin by noting that the exact same formula for fold-change given in Chapter 2 can also describe corepression.
 We then demonstrate how our model can be generalized to include other architectures, such as a coactivator binding to an activator to promote gene expression.
 In each case, we briefly describe the system and describe its corresponding